mbutler808/macroevolution2024/discussions/2024-02-27-heterochrony/README.md

 #### Questions

+1. Why are character identities and character states regulated by different Gene regulatory networks?
+Does it provide any advantages in regards to evolution?
+2. How can we tackle the problem of novelty in morphological or genetic states?
+Can these novelties be assessed in terms of homology, if not then how can we consider them evolutionary?

-20. [Alberch, P., S. J. Gould, G. F. Oster and D. B. Wake.
+### 20. [Alberch, P., S. J. Gould, G. F. Oster and D. B. Wake.
 1979](https://drive.google.com/drive/u/0/folders/1ocqMPD5gX9xi4VQy_5OtU5wSyg-X8ftM).
 Size and shape in ontogeny and phylogeny. _Paleobiology_ 5:296-317.

 A classic paper giving formal definitions of the standard patterns and processes of heterochrony, especially as relevant to changes occurring relatively late in ontogeny (retroactively termed "de Beerian heterochrony" by many authors).
 This is the standard scheme against which others are compared.